 Per Tengstrand (b.
 1968, Växjö) is a Swedish pianist and artistic director of Music on Park Avenue: Evenings with Pianist Per Tengstrand at Scandinavia House.
 He began playing the piano at six years old and entered the Malmö Academy of Music at age 16, studying under Hans Pålsson.
 In 1985 Tengstrand was accepted at the Conservatoire de Paris in the class of Dominique Merlet.
 He continued private studies with Dominique Weber and Romuald Sztern to prepare for international piano competitions.

 Recent career highlights include performing Beethoven’s Piano Concerto No. 5 in E-flat major during Neeme Järvi’s final subscription concerts with the New Jersey Philharmonic; performances with the National Symphony Orchestra at Wolf Trap; the Residentie der Leonard Slatkin; and the Madison Symphony Orchestra, under Edo de Waart.
-Tengstrand is also in the process of performing and recording the complete cycle of Beethoven sonatas for his Mindfeel label.
+Tengstrand has recorded the complete cycle of Beethoven sonatas for his Mindfeel label.

 His 2014-15 concert season includes engagements with Norddeutsche Radio Symphony Orchestra in Leipzig; the Detroit Symphony Orchestra; Orchestre de la Suisse Romande in Geneva, Switzerland; and the Stockholm Philharmonic Orchestra.